juanpc2018/GOG-Days-Gone-v1.33-2023-on-Linux/README.md

 24.04.2 </br>
 24.04.3 </br>
 24.04.4 </br>

+24.04.4 .iso has a New installer that requires internet, </br>
+without internet, Ubuntu 24.04.4 cannot be installed. </br>
+Requires FAT32 drivers, tools, & Map Location for Download server. </br>
+without internet, will freeze after password. </br>

+VirtualBox 6.1.50 does Not work well, </br>
+Driver CD does Not install / compile on 24.04.4 </br>
+VBox requires VMWare Video HW, wont work with VB_SVGA video card. </br>

 comes with: </br>
 Kernel 6.17 same as 25.10 </br>
 Nvidia driver 470 Fail </br>